quephird/quartzite-test/README.md

     lein postgres

 This will start up a local instance of Postgres without needing to explicitly download or install any external software.
-Running this task will block so you will need to start another session to continue
+Running this task will block so you will need to start another session to continue.

-Once in the Clojure REPL, issue the following:
+In another terminal session, run the following:

     lein do migrate, run

+This will create the schema for Quartz, then run the demo.

+## Conclusions

+One of the things that was most disappointing was discovering that once jobs complete successfully, trigger records are deleted from the database.
+It is the trigger records which record the statuses of the running jobs, but even if jobs fail, the corresponding trigger records are deleted.
+Moreover, there is nothing in the `qrtz_job_details` table that denotates final state nor otherwise differentiates successfully completed from failed ones.

-Future possibilities
+## Future plans

+There are a few more things I'd like to try out for this project:

-* How to run `lein postgres` such that control returns to the invoking process and that subsequent Leiningen tasks can be chained and not requiring a user to spin up multiple terminal sessions.
+* Be able to run `lein postgres` such that control returns to the invoking process and that subsequent Leiningen tasks can be chained and not requiring a user to spin up multiple terminal sessions.
 * Be able to run the scheduler such that control can return to the invoking process.
+* Be able to demonstrate querying the database, including figuring out how to query by parameter values.
-* Being able to write the dynamic class loader purely in Clojure.
+* Figure out how to write the dynamic class loader purely in Clojure.

 ## Useful links